Picovoice/leopard/binding/web/README.md

 #### Process Audio Frames

 The process result is an object with:
-- `transcription`: A string containing the transcribed data.
+- `transcript`: A string containing the transcribed data.
 - `words`: A list of objects containing a `word`, `startSec`, `endSec`, and `confidence`.
 Each object indicates the start, end time and confidence (between 0 and 1) of the word.

 ```typescript